o11y-weekly/o11y-weekly.github.io/2023-10-XX_What_is_not_an_observability_solution/What_is_not_an_o11y_solution.md

 In the end we were able to trace 100% of high latencies and errors in the system.

 ## What next ?
-Next week, I will introduce trade-offs and QoS examples and a matrix to quickly identify non observability or unreasonable solutions.
+Next week, I will introduce trade-offs and QoS examples with a matrix to quickly identify non observability or unreasonable solutions.